robmasocco/AOS-TAG/ideas.md

 - Consider that a message can be as long as a page, at most... consider implementing an allocator based on pools of pages, multiple usages of a single page, using get_free_pages and the like, or just use kmalloc which is, after all, a SLAB allocator.
+- Red-Black trees instead of AVLs.
+- A device driver?